Pearson Talentlens Assessments: A Complete Overview and Practice Guide (2022)

 Watson-Glaser critical thinking appraisal

-This is a timed-online test with a time allowance of 30-minute maximum to complete all the assessment questions.
+This is a timed-online test with a time allowance of 30 minutes maximum to complete all the assessment questions.
 Along with test instructions and practice questions, it can take employers up to 40 minutes to administer the test.

 The Watson Glaser consists of 40 questions, including a new bank of business-relevant questions for international use.
 Pearson Talentlens makes the critical thinking assessment suitable for unsupervised screening of candidates by using its “item-bank”.
 The item bank includes a group of questions randomly selected from a large pool of resources.